-• (OLTL.5) Enhance transitions into the community by incentivizing managed care organizations to meet nursing home transition goals.
+- (OLTL.5) Enhance transitions into the community by incentivizing managed care organizations to meet nursing home transition goals.
 Pennsylvania's Nursing Home Transition (NHT) program provides the opportunity for nursing facility (NF) residents and their families to be fully informed of the full range of home and community-based services.
 The program helps individuals move out of NFs so they can receive services and supports in the settings of their choice.
 OLTL will make one-time incentive payments to the CHC-MCOs, through the managed care contract, to meet NHT goals.
-The CHC managed care organizations will support expansion of NHT by utilizing ARP funding to provide access to additional equipment or devices that could support NHT.

-- January 2024 Update: OLTL issued payments to CHC-MCOs that met NHT benchmark and improvement measures as specified in the 2022 CHC managed care contract. - July 2023 Update: All three CHC-MCOs reached the NHT goals set by the department for 2022 and received the incentive payment. - (ODP.8) Purchase housing adaptations for those transitioning from institutional or congregate settings.
-One-time funds will be made available to ODP residential providers for housing adaptations and purchase for individuals transitioning from public or private intermediate facilities, children transitioning from congregate care, medically complex adults when cost effective and to avoid placement in a nursing facility, and to support adults to age in place or transition to supported living or lifesharing. - January 2024 Update: Applications have been approved for this funding for approximately 40 individuals.
-Of these, work has been completed and funds have been disbursed for 5. - July 2023 Update: Applications have been approved for this funding for approximately 30 individuals.
-Funds will be disbursed upon completion of the planned work and the individual moves. - (ODP.9) Expand consolidated waiver capacity to transfer 25 additional individuals from intermediate care facilities to HCBS. - January 2024 Update: 19 individuals have transitioned from ICF's to the consolidated waiver - July 2023 Update: Individuals have been identified and are in the process of transferring to HCBS.
+The CHC managed care organizations will support expansion of NHT by utilizing ARP funding to provide access to additional equipment or devices that could support NHT. - o April 2024 Update: None at this time. - January 2024 Update: OLTL issued payments to CHC-MCOs that met NHT benchmark and improvement measures as specified in the 2022 CHC managed care contract. - (ODP.8) Purchase housing adaptations for those transitioning from institutional or congregate settings.
+One-time funds will be made available to ODP residential providers for housing adaptations and purchase for individuals transitioning from public or private intermediate facilities, children transitioning from congregate care, medically complex adults when cost effective and to avoid placement in a nursing facility, and to support adults to age in place or transition to supported living or lifesharing. - o April 2024 Update: None at this time. - January 2024 Update: Applications have been approved for this funding for approximately 40 individuals.
+Of these, work has been completed and funds have been disbursed for 5. - (ODP.9) Expand consolidated waiver capacity to transfer 25 additional individuals from intermediate care facilities to HCBS. - o April 2024 Update: None at this time. - o January 2024 Update: 19 individuals have transitioned from ICF's to the consolidated waiver